charmed-kubernetes/charm-kubernetes-e2e/README.md

 ## Usage with Charmed Kubernetes

-To deploy the end-to-end test suite, it is best to deploy the [kubernetes-core bundle](https://github.com/juju-solutions/bundle-kubernetes-core) and then relate the `kubernetes-e2e` charm.
+To test Charmed Kubernetes, we suggest deploying the [kubernetes-core bundle](https://github.com/juju-solutions/bundle-kubernetes-core) and then relating the `kubernetes-e2e` charm.

 ```shell
 juju deploy kubernetes-core